|Boards completed. Plenty of room for easy assembly|

 The lack of an ability to buy the SW-3B in kit form is disadvantageous in a way.
 Having built the TR-35, I'm familiar with its innards and how to align or adjust any of the parameters to my liking.
 If ever a switch or the display need replacing, I'm on it - no intimidation factor at all.

-And the more recent SW-3B's have CW memories (they didn't when I had it) - the TR-35 does not.
+And the more recent SW-3B's have CW memories (they didn't when I had it) - the TR-35 does not (UPDATE: It does now, thanks to a firmware upgrade!).
 However, the SW-3B has to resort to menus in order to have this - the very thing the TR-35 is designed to avoid.

 And, unlike the SW-3B, the TR-35 will drive an unamplified speaker to room-filling volume.